 Storage tank water heaters can store hot water for a longer time and deliver hot water any time you want.

 What are the advantages of geysers over traditional heating methods?

 Traditional heating of water takes a long time to heat, and it is not at all safe.
 You can not control the temperature of the water also.

 On the other hand, geysers can give you hot water any time and instantly.
 Using a geyser is safe, too, as most modern geysers come with many safety features.

-What is the function of thermostat in a geyser?
+What is the function of a thermostat in a geyser?

 The thermostat cuts off the power to the heating element when the desired temperature is reached.
 So it is a safety feature as well as a power-saving feature.